-Our procedures in relation to the key audit matters included:
+Our procedures in relation to the key audit matter included:

-- 1. The valuation of inventory impairment losses adopted the understanding of the nature of the industry, and it is confirmed that the accounting policy is consistent with the previous period. - 2.
-Verify the appropriateness of the system logic for evaluating the inventory aging report to confirm that the report information is consistent with the Company's policies. - 3.
-Review the historical information of inventories, supplemented by inspecting the amount of provision after the reference period, and then assess the loss of provision for the reasonableness of the loss.
+- 1. The valuation of inventory impairment losses adopted the understanding of the nature of the industry, and it is confirmed that the accounting policy is consistent with the previous period. - Verified the appropriateness of the system logic for evaluating the inventory aging report to confirm that the report information is consistent with the Company's policies. - Reviewed the historical information of inventories, supplemented by inspecting the amount of provision after the reference period, and then assessed the reasonableness of the loss provision.